ThorbenKuck/NetCom2/.github/ISSUE_TEMPLATE/feature_request.md

 ## Example

-_Provide a simple code-example, what you feature should look like_
+_Provide a simple code-example, what you feature should look like.
+Focus on how this feature is used by "outside" developers_

 ```java
 // Your example code here
 ```

+## \[Optional\]: Alternatives

+_Describe how else this feature could be implemented and what alternatives you have considered_

 ## \[Optional\]: Design

 _Describe your design as specific as possible.
 Images help with this_

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.